gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 ```
 [playground](https://play.golang.org/p/nGMksaNgxAg)

-This is a very powerful technique for asserting control over a channel at an API boundary, and one that comes with no cost or need for explicit conversion.
-Indeed, you might even go so far as to say that, if your API provides a channel for returning results or signals, you should *always* explicitly return a receive-only channel.
+This is a very powerful technique for asserting control over a channel at an API boundary, and one that comes with no cost or need for explicit conversion, beyond simply specifying the channel direction in a declaration.
+This is so useful, you should use probably use it wherever you return a channel for reading from, unless there's a very good reason not to.

 This is a similar approach to what the standard library does with tickers and timers in the `time` package: